-I found these excellent mustards from (former) eastern Germany almost a decade ago.
-They were never cheap, but when the U.S. started imposing a tariff on mustard and their price doubled, we had to stop ordering.
-Thanks to reduced mustard tariffs they’re back—and there’s reason to celebrate.
-They are very, very good.
+I found this excellent mustard from (former) eastern Germany over a decade ago.
+It was never cheap, but when the U.S. started imposing a tariff on mustard and their price doubled, we had to stop ordering.
+Thanks to reduced mustard tariffs it's back—and there’s reason to celebrate.
+It is very, very good.

 Friedrich Morgenroth is the eighth generation to make Kleinhettestedt mustard, so named for the 700-year-old village where the mill is located.
 Thankfully his son is training to follow in his footsteps, so we should be assured of mustard through our lifetime.
 It's made in relatively small batches with giant millstones in a slow, cool process similar to Raye’s.
 Packed in hefty gorgeous stone crocks that you’ll never want to throw away.